 Having said that, there are some sexual acts or choices that violate your conscience.
 Before God, you just don’t feel that you have the freedom to engage in that act.
-For example, I know one Christian couple who had a lot fun going through the McDonald’s drive-through naked.
-I honestly could never do that because of the potential of someone seeing my husband or me.
+For example, a wife might not feel free to use a sex toy during lovemaking because she views it as triggering for memories of sexual abuse.
+In that situation, her husband should respect her conscience.
 Paul taught that we never want to use our freedom in a way that would cause someone to stumble or to violate their conscience.
 As a couple works on their sex life together, it’s healthy to lovingly challenge comfort, but to always respect conscience.

 God has designed sexual intimacy in marriage to be a journey, filled with many different facets of love throughout the years.
 There are seasons of explosive passion, seasons of desperately fighting for intimacy, and also seasons of resting in the comfort of familiar love.
 Like much of life, the secret to joy is to appreciate the beauty of every phase of marriage.